Incredible Before-and-After Home Exteriors to Inspire Your Next Renovation

 After: Village Charmer

 Without sacrificing historical character, gray-blue paint and cream-color trim offer a sophisticated palette for the Gothic Revival-style home.
-A pediment and brackets lend architectural presence to the front door, while new benches and planters enhance the home's welcoming atmosphere.
+A pediment and brackets lend architectural presence to the front door.
+New benches and planters enhance the home's welcoming atmosphere.

 Before and After: Ranch Redo